Choose the right

 Softball is a game like baseball, but it has its own playing equipment.
 Adult softball bats are generally longer and heavier than baseball bats.

 The game was started in 1887 by a group of Harvard and Yale alumni.
 It became popular and in 1926 it was officially named softball.
-The game is enjoyed by many recreational and
+The game is enjoyed by many recreational and amateur players.

 Softball bats can be made of wood or aluminum.
 Aluminum bats are lighter, provide a faster swing and therefore more power.
 They also offer more durability than wood bats.